 Ingredients

-- 1 cup Besan or Chickpea Flour (Sieve the flour) 1 cup is 200 ml measurement
+- 1 cup Besan or Chickpea Flour (Sieve the flour)

 - 2 cups Chopped Coriander Leaves

-- 1 tbsp Groundnuts
+- 1 tablespoon Groundnuts or Peanuts

-- 1 tbsp Sesame Seeds
+- 1 tablespoon Sesame Seeds

-- 1/4 tsp Red Chilli powder
+- ¼ teaspoon Red Chilli powder

-- 1/2 tsp Sugar
+- ½ teaspoon Sugar

 - Salt to taste